retrorabble/retrorabble.github.io/_posts/2015-09-18-playing-downloaded-games-on-a-real-atari-st.md

 ### How Do I Transfer Files From PC to ST?

-Several of the solutions above rely on transferring files from PC to ST. I've already explored this in detail and you [can find more detail over here]({% post_url 2015-12-26-transferring-files-from-pc-to-st %})
+Several of the solutions above rely on transferring files from PC to ST. I've already explored this and you [can find the details here]({% post_url 2015-12-26-transferring-files-from-pc-to-st %})

 That's pretty much it.
 Happy retrogaming!